ryanricard/COLDMVC-HMAC/README.md

 Returns: tokenized string

-* data: any value complex or simple
+* data (required): any value complex or simple
-* secret: a secret string to be used as a hash key
+* secret (required): a secret string to be used as a hash key

 ######validate(data, token, secret, timeout)

 Returns: true/false

-* data: any value complex or simple
+* data (required): any value complex or simple
-* token: value returned from calling tokenize on the same data
+* token (required): value returned from calling tokenize on the same data
-* secret: a secret string to be used as a hash key
+* secret (required): a secret string to be used as a hash key
-* timeout (default = 5): numeric value in minutes to be used as an expiry threshold from the time of the request
+* timeout (optional; default = 5): numeric value in minutes to be used as an expiry threshold from the time of the request

 ####Expiry